min2ha/ukwa-site/content/target/56645/index.en.md

   "subject": "Brexit"
 }

-# Northern Ireland Office: Northern Ireland and Ireland - a position paper

 This outlines the UK's position on addressing the unique circumstances of Northern Ireland and Ireland in light of the UK's EU withdrawal